-(a) wholly or partly in Jamaica;
+(a) is a citizen of Jamaica;

-- (b) wholly or partly on board a Jamaican ship or Jamaican aircraft; - (c) wholly outside of Jamaica and attributable to a Jamaican national; or - (d) wholly outside of Jamaica, if the conduct affects a computer or data- - (i) wholly or partly in Jamaica; or - (ii) wholly or partly on board a Jamaican ship or Jamaican aircraft. - (2) In this section- - "Jamaican aircraft" has the meaning assigned to it by section 2 of the Civil Aviation Act; - "Jamaican national" means a person who- - (a) is a citizen of Jamaica; - (b) has a connection with Jamaica of a kind which entitles that person to be regarded as belonging to, or as being a native or resident of, Jamaica for the purposes of the laws of Jamaica relating to immigration; or - (c) is a company or other legal entity constituted in Jamaica in accordance with the laws of Jamaica: - "Jamaican ship" has the meaning assigned to it by section 2 of the Shipping Act.
+- (b) has a connection with Jamaica of a kind which entitles that person to be regarded as belonging to, or as being a native or resident of, Jamaica for the purposes of the laws of Jamaica relating to immigration; or - (c) is a company or other legal entity constituted in Jamaica in accordance with the laws of Jamaica:

-Regulations.
+"Jamaican ship" has the meaning assigned to it by section 2 of the Shipping Act.

-- 19.-(1) The Minister may make regulations in order to give effect to the purposes of this Act. - (2) Subject to affirmative resolution, regulations made under this Act may provide for penalties, on summary conviction or conviction on indictment for contravention of the regulations, in excess of the penalties specified in section 29(b) of the Interpretation Act.

-20. The Minister may, by order subject to affirmative resolution Power to and published in the Gazette, amend any monetary penalty imposed by this Act.
+- 23.-(1) The Minister may make regulations in order to give Regulations. effect to the purposes of this Act. - (2) Notwithstanding section 29(b) of the Interpretation Act and subject to affirmative resolution, regulations made under this Act may provide for penalties up to a maximum of one million dollars, on summary conviction or conviction on indictment for contravention of the regulations. - 24.
+The Minister may, by Order subject to affirmative resolution Power to and published in the Gazette, amend any monetary penalty imposed by this Act or the maximum monetary penalty specified in section 23(2).